epitaph-04/opentelemetry-collector-contrib/cmd/mdatagen/README.md

 # Metadata Generator

-Components must contain a `metadata.yaml` file that documents various aspects of the component including:
+Receivers can contain a `metadata.yaml` file that documents the metrics that may be emitted by the receiver.

-* its stability level
-* the distributions containing it
-* the types of pipelines it supports
-* metrics emitted in the case of a scraping receiver

 Current examples: